rickosborne/cascades/md/26-4-3-welcome-back.md

 "There's nothing you can do.
 Go ahead."
 She waved them away.
-Turning back to me she said, "Just breathe, honey."
+Turning back to me she said, "Just breathe."

 She shifted to get into a sitting position next to me, grabbing my hand and interlocking her fingers with mine.
 My ears popped and I worked my jaw.